Secure Multi Party Computation

 As for the first garbled table, Bob takes $A_1$ and $B_0$ as decryption key to get $E_0$; As for the second garbled table, he takes $A_1$ and $B_0$ as decryption key to get $F_1$; As for the third garbled table, Bob takes $C_0$ and $D_1$ as decryption key to get $G_1$; As for the fourth garbled table, Bob takes $F_1$ and $G_1$ as decryption key to get $H_0$; At last, he takes $E_0$ and $H_0$ as decryption key decrypt the last garbled table, and obtain the final output label $I_0$.
 Since Bob knows its corresponding relationship with 0/1, he is able to get the computing result and send it to Alice.
 So both of them have the final output result.

-MPC is one of the most important technologies used in PlatON, and secret contracts are implemented with MPC in PlatON, which can protect the privacy of original data belonging to each computing participant.
+Paradigm of MPC in PlatONMPC is one of the most important technologies used in PlatON, and secret contracts are implemented with MPC in PlatON, which can protect the privacy of original data belonging to each computing participant.

 Figure 9 demonstrates the computing architecture of Secure Two-party Computation in PlatON.